mareksabo/smiechoty/README.md

 Welcome to our funny repository!
 ================

-This project is quite new, we are currently working on it.
+This is an outdated project.
 ____

 ## About
-This project is about collecting jokes and share them.
+This project was about collecting jokes and share them.